jenkinsci/pipeline-plugin/TUTORIAL.md

 ```

 The `input` step pauses flow execution.
-Its default `message` parameter gives a prompt which will be shown to a human.
+Its default `message` parameter gives a prompt, which is shown to a human.
-(You can optionally request information back, hence the name of the step.)
+You can, optionally, request information back.

-When you run a new build, you should see
+When you run a new build, you wil see

 ```
 Running: Input